tanmayrathi-gkmit/reimbursement-tracking-system-doc/docs/bus-sys-use.md

 - All actions are recorded in the database for audit purposes.

 ### **Overall Outcome**
-The **Reimbursement Tracking System** makes the reimbursement process faster, easier, and more transparent for everyone in the organization.
+The **Employee Reimursement System** makes the reimbursement process faster, easier, and more transparent for everyone in the organization.
 Instead of using Google Forms or emails, all tasks, from expense submission to final approval, happen in one system.

 #### **With this system:**